Key insights

 Maintaining operational resilience

 Disruptions caused by threat actors can severely impact a retailer’s operations.
-Ransomware is a common attack where the threat actor deploys malicious software encrypts systems and data, making the systems and data unusable.
+Ransomware is a common attack where the threat actor deploys malicious software encrypting systems and data, making the systems and data unusable.
 The threat actor then demands payment to decrypt or unlock the systems and data.
 A ransomware attack can be very costly, both from the ransom payment itself and the lost production when the business can’t use its technology.

 This risk has evolved due to retailers’ increasing reliance on vendors and third parties.
 Threat actors are taking advantage of this by targeting vendors, which impacts the vendors’ customers.